 - A suspended expulsion upon the expiration of a specified time, but at least 24 months after the date on which the decision to impose this sanction becomes final.

 - If the student fails to lodge his/her application for review of the decision for a serious and acceptable reason, within the aforementioned 30 day period, the Dean of the FPH may waive the deadline.

 All applications for appeal of the decision are submitted by the student to the Dean of the FPH.
 The submission of an application for review of the decision has the effect of suspending operation of that decision, while the application is being considered.

-The Dean of the FPH has the right to allow the request for a review of the Commission‘s decision, and to change, or cancel, if it has been taken in violation of the law, or the internal regulations of the University of Economics, Prague, or those of the faculty itself.
+The Dean of the FPH has the right to allow the request for a review of the Commission‘s decision, and to change, or cancel, if it has been taken in violation of the law, or the internal regulations of the Prague University of Economics and Business, or those of the faculty itself.
 Otherwise it is passed on to the Rector for his/her decision.